nlxai/sdk/packages/website/src/content/03-06-touchpoint-DateInput.md

 ### Define the Modality in NLX

 The DateInput component is best triggered in a UserSelection Node on NLX with a specific modality attached to trigger the DateInput component.
-The userchoice will be sent back to NLX as text and **NOT** as a choice.
+The date selection should be sent back to NLX as text and **NOT** as a choice.
 This is different than the typical [CustomCard](/touchpoint-CustomCards) or [Button](/touchpoint-Buttons) components where the choice back to NLX it typically a 'choice'.

 In the examples below, the modality is named `DateInputExample` with a single string as the schema.